 How will I be evaluated?

-We'll evaluate your performance in this course using a combination of in-class or take-home assignments, exams, individual or group projects, participation and attendance.
+We'll evaluate your performance in this course using a combination of assignments, exams, individual or group projects, participation and attendance.

 Textbooks and learning materials